dfriedenberger/email2pdfa/README.md

 # email2pdfa
-Use case and workflow to convert email to the long term preservation format PDF/A
+Use case and workflow to convert email to the long term preservation format PDF/A and sign the pdfs

 ![email2pdfa](https://raw.githubusercontent.com/dfriedenberger/email2pdfa/master/email2pdfa.png)